cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 }

 // MultihopProof defines set of proofs to verify a multihop message.
-// Consensus and Connection proofs are ordered from source to destination but not including the
+// Consensus and Connection proofs are ordered from receiving to sending chain but do not including
-// chain[N-1] consensus state on chainN (dest) since it is already known on the destination chain. type MultihopProof struct {
+// the chain[1] consensus/connection state on chain[0] since it is already known on the receiving chain. type MultihopProof struct {
+    KeyProofIndex uint32           // the index of the consensus state to prove the key/value on indexed from sending chain
+                                   // KeyProofIndex = 0 means the key/value is proven on the sending chain (chain[N])
-    KeyProofIndex uint32           // the index of the consensus state to prove the key/value on, normally 0 KeyProof *ProofData            // the key/value proof on the source chain (consensusState[0]) ConsensusProofs []*ProofData   // array of consensus proofs starting with proof of consensusState[0] on chain1 ConnectionProofs []*ProofData  // array of connection proofs starting with proof of conn[1,0] on chain1 (consensusState[1])
+    KeyProof *ProofData            // the key/value proof on the on chain[KeyProofIndex] in the channel path ConsensusProofs []*ProofData   // array of consensus proofs starting with proof of consensusState of chain[1] on chain[2] ConnectionProofs []*ProofData  // array of connection proofs starting with proof of conn[1,2] on chain[2] }
-}

 // GenerateMultihopProof generates proof of a key/value at the proofHeight on indexed chain (chain0).
-// Chains are provided in order from the sending (source) chain to the verifying chain. func GenerateMultihopProof(chains []*Chain, key string, value []byte, proofHeight exported.Height) *MultihopProof {
+// Chains are provided in order from the sending (source) chain to the receiving (verifying) chain.
+// It is assumed that all clients, from `chain[N]` to `chain[1]` have been updated, in this order, after the `key/value` has
+// been stored on `chain[N]`
+func GenerateMultihopProof(chains []*Chain, key string, value []byte, proofHeight exported.Height) *MultihopProof {

     abortTransactionUnless(len(chains) > 2)